 James C. Wimbush is Indiana University’s vice president for diversity, equity, and multicultural affairs; dean of The University Graduate School; and Johnson Chair for Diversity and Leadership.

 Under his guidance, IU’s Office of the Vice President for Diversity, Equity, and Multicultural Affairs (OVPDEMA) has prioritized the recruitment and retention of underrepresented faculty, staff, and students and timely graduation of students.
 At the same time ensuring that Indiana University maintains a learning environment where people of all backgrounds can thrive while keeping a commitment to local and national outreach and advocacy.

 Vice President Wimbush has helped IU garner national recognition for its efforts in diversity and inclusion in recent years, receiving such honors as:

 - The Higher Education Excellence in Diversity (HEED) award and Champion of Diversity award, presented by INSIGHT Into Diversity, the oldest and largest diversity publication in higher education

 - The Institutional Excellence award from the National Association of Diversity Officers in Higher Education (NADOHE)

 - Campus Pride’s “Best of the Best” of the top-25 LGBTQ-friendly college campus in the U.S.

-A native of Virginia, Vice President Wimbush acquired his B.S. from Averett University and earned a master’s degree in human resources management and industrial and labor relations and a Ph.D. in management from Virginia Polytechnic Institute (Virginia Tech).
+Vice President Wimbush acquired his B.S. from Averett University and earned a master’s degree in human resources management and industrial and labor relations.
+He earned a Ph.D. in management from Virginia Polytechnic Institute (Virginia Tech).
 Since 1991, Vice President Wimbush has been a professor of business administration in IU Bloomington’s Kelley School of Business, where he has chaired several departments and received multiple teaching awards.